sujelss-blip/sales-dashboard-excel/README.md

 - Sample Superstore dataset
 - Includes sales, profit, and product category data
-- Commonly used for data analysis and visualization projects
+- Widely used for data analysis and visualization projects

 ## 📈 Key Features